jagonmoy/Graph-Theory/DFS/Applications of DFS/Concepts Related to DFS/Given a Directed Graph , If it is possible to visit all the edges in the graph in one path ? Visited Vertex and edges can be visited again/README.md

  <img src="Images/Example4.jpg" width="500" >

  In this Figure you can see that the graph is connected but The vertex 7 has no indegree so it is not possible to visit edge vertex 7-->8 and  7-->6 in one single Path .
- So secondly we need to ensure this that No vertex in the graph has zero indegree Except the starting Node .
+ So secondly we need to ensure that No vertex in the graph has zero indegree Except the starting Node .
 Starting Node's Indegree can be 0 or 1 .
 But other than starting Node no other node should have zero indegree .

  - #### Graph 3
  <img src="Images/Example2.jpg" width="500" >